 Eggs in their shells should not be frozen.
 Egg shells are porous and can easily crack, ruining the freshness of the egg.
 If you want to freeze eggs, just follow the super easy method I have detailed in my blog post.

 Yes.
-You can freeze egg whites or egg yolks separately, and you can freeze whole eggs lightly beaten.
+You can freeze egg whites or egg yolks separately (but make sure to add sugar or salt to the yolks for the best texture), and you can freeze whole eggs lightly beaten.

 Can you freeze eggs?
-Yes, you can!
-This super simple method of freezing eggs will help you save money and give you a supply of fresh eggs year-round for breakfasts and your favorite sweet or savory recipes!
+Yes!
+Follow this super simple method to save money and have eggs on hand year-round for breakfasts and your favorite sweet or savory recipes.

 - Prep Time: 10 minutes